isomerpages/mlaw-lab/_legal-services/How do I Apply?/how-do-i-apply-for-legal-aid.md

 *If you are a minor (i.e. a person below 21 years of age), your parent or guardian must apply on your behalf.

+**'Choose your own Assigned Solicitor' Pilot Programme**<br>

+From 1 August 2023, the Legal Aid Bureau (LAB), a department of the Ministry of Law, is running a pilot programme which allows applicants of legal aid to choose their preferred Assigned Solicitors.
+The pilot programme is open to applicants who wish to initiate divorce proceedings, and have not commenced proceedings yet.

+Apart from being able to choose your preferred Assigned Solicitor, your application process for legal aid will be more streamlined as you will no longer need to provide a statement on your legal issue to LAB first.
+Less time will also be required to assign an Assigned Solicitor to take on your case.

+Click [here](/files/Choose_Your_Own_Assigned_Solicitor.pdf) to find out more about the pilot programme and the list of our participating Assigned Solicitors.

 **3. What are the benefits of registering online?**<br>